RohanPoudel2024/PERN-STACK/README.md

 ## My Learning Journey

+### Day 10 Progress

+Today I continued improving the database integration:
+- Created a data model for books using Sequelize
+- Fixed circular dependency issues between model and connection files
+- Resolved import path problems in Node.js modules
+- Corrected syntax errors in the database model definitions
+- Successfully synchronized the model with the PostgreSQL database

 ### Day 9 Progress

 Today I focused on setting up the database connection using Sequelize ORM:
 - Created the PostgreSQL database connection using Sequelize
 - Set up environment variables for secure database credentials